Skip to main content

 Many people often confuse the terms due date and payment date, but this is not entirely correct.

-In practice, many companies find that the payment is not always made on the same day as the customer makes the payment, as a transaction in the customer's online bank in many cases does not take place until the next banking day (weekday).
+In practice, many companies find that payment is not always made on the same day as the customer makes the payment, as a transaction in the customer's online bank is often not completed until the next banking day (weekday).

-Thus, the due date is the date by which the customer must pay the invoice and the payment date is the date on which the money is actually transferred.
-Depending on the banking relationship, the payment date will vary and as a creditor, you will in principle grant credit during this period from the due date to the payment date.
+Thus, the due date is the date on which the customer must pay the invoice at the latest, while the payment date is the date on which the money is actually transferred.
+Depending on banking relationships, the payment date may vary, and as a creditor, you will in principle give credit during this period from due date to payment date.

 When has the debtor respected the due date?